cheetal/acquo/project.md

 ----
 ## Entry

 class Entry:
 	* table:table_name excluding granularity
 	* field: field_name
-	* op: <in>/<not in>/<equals>/<greater>/</less>/<greater than equal to>/<less than equal to>
+	* op: in/not in/equals/greater/less/greater than equal to/less than equal to
 	* value: value
 	* group_by: account/ad
 	* granularity: daily/weekly/monthly
 	* fetch: function to return rows, create cache entry

-	* Notes:
+Notes:
 	* Returns a list of rows
-		* Each fetch creates a cached entry, with a reference made by <table>.<granularity>.<field>.<op>.<value>.<group_by>
+	* Each fetch creates a cached entry, with a reference made by table.granularity.field.op.value.group_by

 ## Group

 class Group:
 	* name: a unique name for the group if any, else randomly generated
 	* op: AND/OR/None/ADD/SUB/DIV/MUL
 	* group_by: account/ad, this will get passed to entry
 	* granularity: daily/weekly/monthly, get passed to entry
 	* entries: list of Entry
 	* groups: list of subgroups
 	* fetch: function to return rows, create cache entry
 	* eval_field: single field to use in calculation
 	* eval_function: function SUM/SUB/AVG etc.

-	* notes:
+Notes:
 	* The 'op' is applied to output of each entry and of each subgroup
 	* Each fetch creates a cached entry, with a reference made by to each subgroup, events, op, granulariry, eval_func, eval_field

 ## Query

 class Query:
 	* name: query name
 	* type: event/query
 	* event_eval
 	* group: the initial group
 	* group_by: account/ad, this will get passed to group
 	* granularity: daily/weekly/monthly, get passed to group

 ## Notes:
 	* Each Event is independent, so can eaily do async/wait
 	* Each Event creates a unique reference, that can be checked in cache and waited on
 	* Indexes for
 		* event_group
 		* event_subgroup
 ---
 ## Examples

 ### Facebook Ad Clicks
 	FacebookAdData_ * Sum(clicks)
 	Query:
 		name: Facebood Ad Clicks
 		group:
 			Group: